RainerKuemmerle/g2o/README.md

 `script\install-deps-windows.bat`

+or for full dependencies installation

+`script\install-additional-deps-windows.bat`

-will build and install the required dependencies.
-The location of `vcpkg` and required triplet are determined by the environment variables `VCPKG_ROOT_DIR` and `VCPKG_DEFAULT_TRIPLET`.
+will build and install the dependencies.
+The location of `vcpkg` and required triplet can be passed as cli arguments respectively.
+Note that usually vcpkg will auto detect the triplet.
+Set it only if your are not using the default build for your OS.

 ## Compilation